 There are plenty of really rustic pull-offs north and south of those coordinates on Green Rd.
 There are actually quite a few that are harder to find or even get a vehicle to without 4WD, but most of it is easily accessible in a 2WD vehicle.
 There are a LOT of ORVers so be prepared for people zooming up and down the road with super loud engines.
 Other than that, free is free.

 My favorite of my home state's parks.
 I have camped and hiked here in droughts and torrential downfalls.
-Never had a problem here.
+Even so, never had a problem here.
 There's a camp shop on property and a canoe livery across the road where you can get your float on.

 Came here a lot as a kid.
 Keep meaning to go back.
 Lots of pretty trails and canoeing opportunities.
 Last time I camped was near memorial day, and somehow it felt like the four of us had the whole park to ourselves.
 I can still smell the pine.